tonai/Lightning-talks/JavaScript/02_Scope-and-functions.md

 This files contains examples illustrating [this presentation](https://prezi.com/3widspvzh9ck/javascript-scope-and-functions/).

-You can use the chrome console for the above examples (avoid firebug).
+You can use the navigator's debug console (F12) to try the above examples yourself.

 Presentation time needed : 15min